Marcin Morzycki

 - Taehoon Hendrik Kim.
 Defended 2016.
 Thesis on concessivity and predicate focus in Korean.
 Now in the linguistics Ph.D. program at UCLA.

 - Chris O’Brien.
 Defended in 2012.
 Thesis on complement coercion in aspectual verbs.
-Recently completed the linguistics Ph.D. program at MIT.
+Went on to the linguistics Ph.D. program at MIT.

 - Ai Matsui (Kubota).
 Defended in 2008.
 Thesis on concessive conditionals in Japanese.
 Went on to the doctoral program.
-Now Ai Kubota.
+Now Ai Kubota above.

-I’ve also supervised a fair number of BA theses.
-The vast majority these students of them have gone on to sensible lives outside of linguistics, so I won’t mention their sordid linguistics past here.
-Others, however, remained in the field:
+There’s some BA theses I’ve advised.
+Most of these students have gone on to sensible lives outside of linguistics and I won’t mention their sordid linguistics past here.
+Others, however, remained in the field for longer:

 - Haley Farkas.
 2015.
 Went on to the linguistics doctoral program at Northwestern, and ultimately to the University of Southern California’s.